GunjanKadu/Jira-Clone/README.md

 ## Merry Christmas

-Thank you for your support! -> https://jira.trungk18.com/project/issue/2020

 ![Jira clone built with Angular and Akita][christmas2020]

 ## Working application

-Check out the **live demo** -> https://jira.trungk18.com

 ![Jira clone built with Angular and Akita][demo]